huxh-labs/PlantGFM/README.md

 26. **`metric_for_best_model`**: default="auprc",Metric used to determine the best model, you can choose between `auprc` for precision-recall evaluation or `mcc` for mean accuracy

+Feel free to contact us if you have any questions or suggestions regarding the code and models.